 Shrimp Stir Fry

 This Shrimp Stir Fry recipe is easy to make with fresh or frozen vegetables and a delicious brown sauce!
 Serve this with rice or noodles for a healthy 30-minute meal that your family will love!

-Be sure to try my super easy Korean Beef Bowl recipe next!
+Be sure to try my Shrimp Lo Mein and Korean Beef Bowl recipes next!

+Shrimp Stir Fry